 I’m coming off a relaxing weekend, one that felt different than others for reasons beyond it being a holiday.

 On Friday we watched the Saints play in their beautiful new stadium, and I enjoyed a glass of wine as we cheered them to victory.
 On Saturday I picked up flowers, seeds and soil to get started on my vertical garden.
 The base that Brian’s dad had built for me stood empty last summer, and I wasn’t going to let that happen again.
 Later that night I grilled burgers and we dined al fresco.
-Sunday morning I planted the garden, had a quick lunch at Chipotle to refuel, and took a leisurely walk staring at the gorgeous homes on Summit Avenue.
+Sunday morning I planted the garden, made paleo pumpkin scones, had a quick lunch at Chipotle to refuel, and took a leisurely walk staring at the gorgeous homes on Summit Avenue.

 I spent time living life.
 These things, as simple as they may seem, made me feel normal again.